asolutioncompany/access-log-analyzers/README.md

 # access-log-analyzers

-Bash shell scripts to analyze WordPress access logs for bot detection.
+Bash shell scripts to analyze web server access logs for bot detection.

 Run both scripts from the directory that contains your access logs (e.g. `access.log`).